Supplementary year

 Under certain conditions, you may be offered an extra year of study within a programme.
 This is to enable you to meet the criteria for progression, where otherwise you would not be able to progress.

-• without attendance, i.e. assessment only.
-This means you are not required to engage in teaching; the only requirement is to take the assessment in the relevant assessment period.
+• A supplementary year without attendance (assessment only) may be possible.
+This means you are not required to engage in teaching.
+You would only need to take the assessment in the relevant assessment period.

-In your assessment details in eVision, any assessments or units that you need to retake will be flagged as requiring a resit or supplementary assessment.
+Your assessment details in eVision will flag any assessments or units that need a resit or supplementary assessment.
 It will also show whether your marks will be capped or uncapped for each reassessment.

-If you successfully complete your reassessment in the supplementary year, you will progress to the next stage of your programme the following year.
-If you are unable to achieve the credit points for your re-taken units, you will be required to withdraw from the University, with an exit award if applicable.
+If you complete your reassessment in the supplementary year, you will progress to the next stage of your programme the following year.
+If you are unable to achieve the credit points for your re-taken units, you will need to withdraw from the University.
+There may be an exit award if applicable.

 • modular undergraduate programmes;